Dyche taken aback by Burnley's bid for Europe

 It is a vast overachievement in view of the incremental improvement anticipated by the 46-year-old former Watford manager.

-"No," Dyche told the Lancashire Telegraph when asked if he expected continental qualification.
+"No," Dyche said.
 "The big thing for me [was whether we could] improve on last season.

 "I thought with the style we play we could still be effective, and I'm pleased we have been.
 But sometimes it's not about you, you might be doing well, but others out there are doing better.